Top of main content

 • Transfer money from other bank accounts to your credit card account

-• Go directly at a branch or transaction office of the card issuing banks and pay
+• Go directly to a branch or transaction office of the card issuing banks and pay

 What is interest?